Benchmarking End-To-End Performance of AI-Based Chip Placement Algorithms: Background on Electronic Design Automation

-\textbf{Logic Synthesis} transforms a high-level circuit description into an optimized gate-level netlist implementation~\citep{berndt2022review,wang2024a_prunex, wang2024a_have}. \textbf{Floorplan} involves deciding the layout of major components within an integrated circuit.
-During this stage, large blocks and core components are positioned in a way that balances signal integrity, power distribution, and area utilization. \textbf{Placement} involves assigning specific locations to various circuit components within the core area of the chip, following the floorplanning stage.
-The primary objective of this stage is to strategically place the components to optimize performance metrics such as delay and power consumption while ensuring adherence to design rules~\citep{geng2024reinforcement}. \textbf{Clock Tree Synthesis(CTS)} creates a clock distribution network within an IC to minimize those clock effects, and ensure the correct timing synchronization for circuit operation. \textbf{Routing} involves creating the physical paths for electrical connectivity between various components on the IC as per the netlist.
+\textbf{Logic Synthesis} transforms a high-level circuit description into an optimized gate-level netlist~\citep{berndt2022review,wang2024a_prunex, wang2024a_have}. \textbf{Floorplan} involves deciding the layout of major components within an integrated circuit, positioning blocks and core components to balance signal integrity, power distribution, and area utilization. \textbf{Placement} involves assigning specific locations to various circuit components within the core area of the chip, following the floorplanning stage.
+The primary objective of this stage is to strategically place the components to optimize performance metrics such as delay and power consumption while ensuring adherence to design rules~\citep{geng2024reinforcement}. \textbf{Clock Tree Synthesis (CTS)} creates a clock distribution network within an IC to minimize those clock effects, and ensure the correct timing synchronization for circuit operation. \textbf{Routing} involves creating the physical paths for electrical connectivity between various components on the IC as per the netlist.
 This stage must handle multiple layers of the chip, avoid obstacles, manage signal integrity, and meet all electrical and timing constraints~\citep{prnet2022}.

 \textbf{Chip Placement} The placement stage is crucially divided into two distinct phases: \textit{macro placement} and \textit{cell placement}.
 (1) Macro placement is a critical very large-scale integration (VLSI) physical design problem that targets the arrangement of larger components, such as SRAMs and clock generators—often called macros.
 This phase significantly impacts the chip's overall floorplan and essential design parameters like wirelength, power, and area.
 (2) Following this, the standard cell placement phase addresses the arrangement of the more numerous and smaller standard cells, which serve as the fundamental building blocks of digital designs.
-This phase typically utilizes analytical solvers to secure an optimized configuration that not only minimizes wirelength but also enhances the electrical performance of the chip.
+This phase typically utilizes analytical solvers to secure an optimized configuration that not only minimizes wirelength but also enhances the electrical and timing performance of the chip.